dengyh16code/kaggle_osic/README.md

 # kaggle_osic
-a kaggle project of 4 THU students
+a kaggle project of 1 QHLight + 3 dddd